Healthy Homes Assessment Haumoana

 Haumoana Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Haumoana and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required to all Haumoana and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate conformance with each Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords have to keep records to demonstrate compliance with any Healthy Homes Standard that apply or will be applied during the tenure of an apartment rental.

-• Private landlords and property managers have to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers are required to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any new, renewed , or altered lease.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes